 This lens has Super Integrated Coating (SIC) for providing high-contrast image even with maximum aperture, and Close-Range Correction (CRC) system provides high performance at both near and far focusing distances

 The no of diaphragm blades means, for example, the 2.8D lens have heptagon-shaped bokeh effects and Starburst in long exposure photography is gonna be 14 stars on the Nikon 60mm 2.8D.

 Weight Approximately 440 g/15.5 oz.

-So, the images quality is amazing on this lens, but would I buy this lens again new at full price?
-I would probably go with AF-S Micro NIKKOR 60mm f/2.8G ED instead, mainly because of the AF-S Nikon’s exclusive Silent Wave Motor, The focus on the D version is noise and slow to focus when used in macro photography.
+So, the quality of the image is amazing on this lens, but would I buy this lens again new at full price?
+I would probably go with AF-S Micro NIKKOR 60mm f/2.8G ED instead, mainly because of the AF-S Nikon’s exclusive Silent Wave Motor, The focus on the D version is noisy and slow to focus when used in macro photography.
 I would buy this lens again used if I could get lucky for the price.

 Lens flare is the light scattered in the lens mechanisms, usually unwanted.

 Lens flare can also be useful because it adds a sense of realism in images or video, meaning that the image is a non-edited original photograph of a real-life scene, so it is more up to you what you want or needs.

 All lenses suffer from some imperfections especially old cheap lenses.

 Almost all modern lenses are coated and corrected to minimize flare so when you use some of the old lenses you should always use a lens hood, a lens hood will help eliminates flare if the bright light is slightly off to the side, but it won’t help if the light is directly in front of you.